ingrey1/taxpower/docs/getting-started/first-request/postman.md

 ---

 6. **The request is now ready to be sent.
-Go and click the SEND button.**
+Click the SEND button.**

 7. **Congratulations, you've successfully made your first request to the TaxPower API!
 The 200 success response from the TaxPower server will contain some JSON data that includes the tax for the base amount.
-It should look something like this.**
+It should look something like this:**

 ```json
 {